In general, wildlife crime is any action which contravenes current legislation governing the protection of the UK’s wild animals and plants.

 Wildlife crime can take many forms.
 It could be people shooting at birds with air guns to more organised crimes of deer and fish poaching, destruction of habitats and offences against badgers and bats.
 In the past we’ve investigated cases of birds’ egg theft and the illegal sale and movement of birds of prey.
 We’ve also raised the awareness over the issue of ‘sheep worrying’ which covers anything from over-excited dogs chasing livestock to full-on attacks, but also applies if a dog is off the lead and not under close control in a field containing sheep.

-If inconsiderate or obstructive parking is affecting you please speak to us by using our Live Chat facility, which can be accessed by clicking the button on the right of the screen.
+You can report wildlife crime to us by using our Live Chat facility, which can be accessed by clicking the button on the right of the screen.
 You can see our chat opening hours here.
 If Live Chat is unavailable call us on 101.
 We can then work with our partner agencies to take the most appropriate action.